Call for Nominations

 Members of the Collective Bargaining and Economic Benefits Committee should have demonstrated experience in collective bargaining.
 They should be able to commit time between meetings to the work of the Committee, including drafting of model clauses, development of policy statements and other related activities.

-[Vacancies: 5 (1 member representing Aboriginal Academic Staff; 1 member representing Racialized Academic Staff; 1 member representing Women Academic Staff; 1 member representing Academic Staff with Disabilities and 1 member representing LGBTQ2S Academic Staff]
+[Vacancies: 2 (1 member representing Academic Staff with Disabilities and 1 member representing LGBTQ2S Academic Staff)]

 The Equity Committee is composed of two members of the following groups: Aboriginal academic staff; academic staff with disabilities; lesbian, gay, bi-sexual, trans, queer and two-spirited academic staff; racialized academic staff; and women academic staff.
 Members of the Equity Committee should have considerable experience in and commitment to the advancement of equity.
 Members should be willing and available to dedicate significant time between meetings to the work of the Committee, including drafting and editing policy documents, preparing advice for the Executive and Council, and other related activities.